Carlos-Vera/Mails-extract/README.md

 # extract_spark_emails

-Ever wanted to pull your actual contacts out of Spark Mail without touching any API or syncing to the cloud?
-This does exactly that — reads Spark's local SQLite databases directly on your Mac and exports clean, deduplicated contacts in whatever format you need.
+Reads Spark Mail's local SQLite databases directly — no API, no cloud, no sync.
+Extracts name, email, and company from every contact that ever landed in your inbox and exports a clean, deduplicated list.

 Built by [BravesLab](https://braveslab.com).